Relojes Centenario: Alberto Olvera Hernández

 Alberto Olvera Hernández was born on March 2, 1892, at the Coyotepec farm outside the town of Zacatlán, Puebla.
 He showed a mechanical aptitude early fixing and inventing machines, receiving a patent in 1920 a track changer for electric trains.
 His interest in clocks came when a clock on the chimney of his home broke down and he took it apart to try and fix it.
 In 1912, at 17 years of age, he began to construct his first monumental clock using junk and wood from the family farm.
 He then built a clock workshop at the farm where he would work until 1929, with the business of building clocks already successful enough to have a helper and various apprentices.

 He moved his workshop to the town of Zacatlán to establish “Relojes Centenario” (Centenario Clocks) which remains in the same place to this day.
-His work earned him several honors including a “Honor al Mérito” and the “Medalla Xiutec” from the government Zacatlán in 1966.
+His work earned him several honors including an “Honor al Mérito” and the “Medalla Xiutec” from the government Zacatlán in 1966.
 He died in the town in 1980.